FAQ | Lactose-free Gouda cheese | Fromagerie Bergeron

 Many of our cheeses have won prestigious prizes in competitions around the world.
 See the complete list of prize winners in the “Our products” section.

 Yes.
-Le Louis Cyr is aged for a minimum of nine months, while Le P’tit Bonheur is aged for six to eight months.
+Le Louis Cyr is aged for about minimum of nine months, while Le P’tit Bonheur is aged for six to eight months.
 Le Seigneur de Tilly 18 months, as its name indicates, is aged 18 months.
 Le Louis Cyr 2 years is a cellar cheese aged for two years.

 Our cheeses are ripened between 8 and 36 weeks, depending on the variety.